 R. Preston Gelhart, PhD.

-Educational Psychologist, EL 1336 Emeritus Professor of Education & Psychology, Pepperdine University Co-founder and author of the book, The Write to Read, an educational kit designed to serve as a model to enable children to develop their own literacy reading skills, creativity and conceptual style Co-founder of the an after school educational center dealing with children with special needs
+Educational Psychologist, EL 1336, Emeritus Professor of Education & Psychology, Pepperdine University, Co-founder and author of the book, The Write to Read, an educational kit designed to serve as a model to enable children to develop their own literacy reading skills, creativity and conceptual style.
+He is a Co-founder of an after school educational center dealing with children with special needs.

 Regional Vice President At AT&T